Alumnae Library 317

 M.A., Louisiana State University

 Ph.D.
 ABD, University of Massachusetts

-Javier Venturi specializes in Spanish and Latin American literature and cinema.
-His primary academic interests are related to Spanish Historical Memory, immigration, emigration and exile, hauntology, national identity construction, propaganda films and documentaries.
+Javier Venturi specializes in Spanish and Latin American literature, cinema, and Hispanic and Latino Studies.
+His primary academic interests are related to Spanish Historical Memory, gender, immigration, emigration and exile, hauntology, national identity construction, propaganda films and documentaries.
 He joined the Elms College Modern Languages department in fall 2010.
-Before teaching at Elms College, he taught Spanish and Italian at the University of Massachusetts; and has taught Spanish at Amherst College and Louisiana State University.
+Before teaching at Elms College, he taught Spanish and Italian at the University of Massachusetts, Amherst; and has taught Spanish at Amherst College and Louisiana State University.
 He served in Americorps at Southeastern Louisiana University from 1999 to 2000, volunteered for humanitarian relief as an interpreter/translator for the U.S. Army after Hurricane Mitch in Honduras in 1999, and served in the linguist battalion in the Louisiana Army National Guard.
-He also serves as advisor to the Elms College Spanish Club and the Hispanic and Latino students at Elms College."
+He is the curator of the Hispanic Heritage Month celebration at the college.

 B.A., M.P.A., University of Puerto Rico

 C.A.G.S. in Education, University of Massachusetts at Amherst